emilytopete/scrapyard-storyfill/README.md

-created by jayleen curiel + emily
+created by jayleen curiel + will + ethan